lchan217/Project-2-Travel/README.md

 ## Usage

-Please type "rake db:migrate", then "shotgun" into the terminal and visit http://127.0.0.1:9393/ in a Google Chrome browser.
+Visit https://destinations1000.herokuapp.com/ OR type "rake db:migrate", then "shotgun" into the terminal and visit http://127.0.0.1:9393/ in a Google Chrome browser.

 ## Contributing